blastrock/klipper/docs/Config_Reference.md

 #   This should be the Y coordinate that positions the nozzle during the
 #   calibration process.
 This parameter must be provided and is recommended to
 #   be near the center of the bed
+#type: multilinear
+#   Defines the type of correction to apply.
+The choices are 'linear' or
+#   'multilinear'. 'linear' uses a linear regression to fit a line with the
+#   calibration points. 'multilinear' will interpolate linearly between each
+#   pair of points.
 ```

 ## Additional stepper motors and extruders